Optus outages and service status in Gladstone Central, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Gladstone Central, State of Queensland
+Optus Issues Reports Near Gladstone Central, Queensland

 Latest outage, problems and issue reports in Gladstone Central and nearby locations: